-Exclusion Descriptions 11 .
+Exclusion Description 11 .
 Providers 1.
 Charges for services which were provided after the date on which your membership ends, except as required by Maine law.
 2. Charges for any products or services, including, but not limited to, professional fees, medical equipment, drugs, and Hospital or other facility charges, that are related to any care that is not a Covered Benefit under this Handbook.
 3. Charges for missed appointments.
 4. Concierge service fees.
-(See the Handbook section " Provider Fees for Special Services " for more information.)
-5. Follow-up care after an emergency room visit, unless provided or arranged by your PCP or Direct Primary Care Provider.
-6. Inpatient charges after your Hospital discharge.
-7. Provider's charge to file a claim or to transcribe or copy your medical records.
-8. Services or supplies provided by: (1) anyone related to you by blood, marriage or adoption, or (2) anyone who ordinarily lives with you.
+(See section I.I.
+PROVIDER FEES FOR SPECIAL SERVICES (CONCIERGE SERVICES) for more information.)
+5. Inpatient charges after your Hospital discharge.
+6. Provider's charge to file a claim or to transcribe or copy your medical records.
+7. Services or supplies provided by: (1) anyone related to you by blood, marriage or adoption, or (2) anyone who ordinarily lives with you.
 12 .
 Reproduction 1.
 Services for a surrogate or gestational carrier who is not a Member of the Plan.
 2. Reversal of voluntary sterilization (including any services for infertility related to voluntary sterilization or its reversal).
 3. Sperm identification when not Medically Necessary (e.g., gender identification).
-4. The following fees; wait list fees, non-medical costs, shipping and handling charges etc. 13 .
-Services Provided Under Ano ther Plan 1.
+4. The following fees: wait list fees, non-medical costs, shipping and handling charges etc. 13 .
+Services Provided Under Another Plan 1.
 Costs for any services for which you are entitled to treatment at government expense, including military service connected disabilities.
 2. Costs for services covered by third party liability, other insurance coverage, and which are required to be covered by a Workers' Compensation plan or an employer under state or federal law, unless a notice of controversy has been filed with the Workers' Compensation Board contesting the work-relatedness of the claimant's condition and no decision has been made by the Board.
 14 .
 Telemedicine 1.
 Telemedicine services involving e-mail, or fax.
 2. Telemedicine services involving audio-only telephone, except where telemedicine is technologically unavailable at a scheduled time and is medically appropriate for the corresponding covered health services.
 3. Provider fees for technical costs for the provision of telemedicine services.